Here is a recap of the latest customs and international trade law news:

 The Federal Maritime Commission (FMC) final rule governing licensing has been in effect since December 9, 2016.
 Under the new final rule, the FMC is requiring Ocean Freight Forwarder (OFF) and Non Vessel Owning Common Carrier (NVOCC) licenses to be renewed every 3 years using the new online license renewal system.

 The FMC already sent out the first 146 notifications.
 DTL clients who are FMC Licensees may face cancellation if they fail to renew or update their license every three years.
 The great news is, now you are able to leave the heavy lifting to DTL.

 Now’s the time to make your voice heard.
 Below details what demurrage charges are and a trade initiative that FMC is currently requesting comments on.

 What is demurrage?

 What is Being Done to Change this Demurrage Fee?

 Now's the time to apply to become a non vessel operating common carrier (NVOCC) and/or ocean freight forwarder (OFF).
-FMC has proposed major changes to its regulations and application requirements for Ocean Transportation Intermediaries (OTIs).
-Get your application in now to avoid those changes, and/or, learn the changes and spend the time to comment on them while you can.
+FMC has proposed major changes to its regulations.
+Get your application in now to avoid those changes, or, learn the changes and spend the time to comment on them while you can.
 Detailed summaries of those changes are below.
 July 31, 2013 is the cutoff to have your voice heard!